MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb.md

 ---
-title: Introduction to WinUSB for developers
+title: Introduction to WinUSB for Developers
-description: This section describes the generic WinUSB driver (Winusb.sys) and its user-mode component (Winusb.dll) provided by Microsoft for all USB devices. ms.date: 12/06/2023 ms.custom: contperf-fy22q4
+description: This section describes the generic WinUSB driver (Winusb.sys) and its user-mode component (Winusb.dll) provided by Microsoft for all USB devices. ms.date: 01/17/2024 ms.custom: contperf-fy22q4
 ---